introduction

 when floppy discs were floppy

 Sometime before the age of 8 I had written my first program.
 It was on the Commodore 64 and I wrote it on my home computer in an attempt to make my first video game.
 Well, video didn’t really enter into it.
-The program randomly selected numbers and printed them on the screen, one per line, as fast as the computer could produce them. “no-whammy, no-whammy, no-whammy, stop!”
+The program randomly selected numbers and printed them on the screen, one per line, as fast as the computer could produce them.
+“No-whammy, no-whammy, no-whammy, stop!”
 The random-number generation stopped along with the press of a key and the number at the bottom of the list was the number of points the player received.
-There was no end to the game or to the amount of fun you could have with it :p.
-My teacher was so impressed that I was able to get out of some lectures for two days so I could rewrite the program on the in-school computer (equipped with a tape drive :) for the students at recess.
+There was no end to the game or to the amount of fun you could have with it :p My teacher was so impressed that I was able to get out of some lectures for two days so I could rewrite the program on the in-school computer (equipped with a tape drive :) for the students at recess.

 Kickstart 1.0